 \section{Introduction}

-This work is concerned with the numerical integration of manifold constrained ordinary differential equations (ODEs) and, in particular, the class of ODEs evolving on fixed-rank matrix manifolds encountered in dynamical low-rank approximation (DLRA)~\cite{kochLubich}.
+This work is concerned with the numerical integration of manifold-constrained ordinary differential equations (ODEs) and, in particular, the class of ODEs evolving on fixed-rank matrix manifolds encountered in dynamical low-rank approximation (DLRA)~\cite{kochLubich}.
 This model-order reduction technique has attracted significant attention in recent years, finding numerous applications in fundamental sciences and engineering~\cite{jahnke08,einkemmer18,peng20,kusch22}.
-A key feature of DLRA is that it can bring down the computational cost, in terms of storage and computational time, without compromising accuracy when solving certain large-scale differential equations as they arise, for instance, from the discretization of partial differential equations.
+A key feature of DLRA is that it can bring down the computational cost, in terms of storage and computational time, without compromising accuracy when solving certain large-scale ODEs as they arise, for instance, from the discretization of partial differential equations.

-Several works have already pointed out the close connection of specific DLRA techniques to retractions on fixed-rank manifolds, the latter featuring prominently in Riemannian optimization algorithms~\cite{absilBook, boumalBook}.
+Several works have already pointed out the close connection of specific DLRA techniques to retractions on fixed-rank manifolds, the latter featuring prominently in Riemannian optimization algorithms~\cite{absilBook,boumalBook}.
 For instance, the projector-splitting integrator for DLRA proposed in~\cite{lubichOseledets} is shown in~\cite{absilOseledets} to define a second-order retraction.
-The other way around, the more frequently encountered fixed-rank retraction defined with the metric projection on the manifold is centrally used in the projected Runge-Kutta methods for DLRA developed in~\cite{kieriVandereycken}.
-Furthermore, the recently proposed dynamically orthogonal Runge-Kutta~\cite{lermPerturbativeRetr} schemes extend Runge-Kutta schemes to the DLRA setting by making use of high-order approximations to the metric projection retraction.
+The other way around, the more frequently encountered fixed-rank retraction defined with the metric projection on the manifold is centrally used in the projected Runge--Kutta methods for DLRA developed in~\cite{kieriVandereycken}.
+Furthermore, the recently proposed dynamically orthogonal Runge--Kutta~\cite{lermPerturbativeRetr} schemes extend Runge--Kutta schemes to the DLRA setting by making use of high-order approximations to the metric projection retraction.
 In this work, we consider a unified framework for relating popular DLRA time integration techniques to particular retractions on the fixed-rank manifold.
-This not only covers the existing relations mentioned above but it also allows us to provide a novel geometric interpretation of the so-called unconventional integrator~\cite{unconventionalIntegrator} by showing that it defines a second-order retraction that coincides with the orthographic retraction up to high-order terms.
+This not only covers the existing relations mentioned above but it also allows us to provide a novel geometric interpretation of the so-called unconventional integrator~\cite{unconventionalIntegrator} by showing that it defines a second-order retraction that coincides with the orthographic retraction modulo a third-order correction term.